-On June 9, 2015, Nigeria celebrated a historical new beginning and an end to this centuries-old practice, by becoming the 23rd African nation to ban the practice of genital mutilation in girls.
+On June 9, 2015, Nigeria celebrated a historical new beginning and an end to this centuries-old practice.
+It became the 23rd African nation to ban the practice of genital mutilation in girls.

-This is a tremendously important moment for the fight against genital mutilation because Nigeria is the most populous country in Africa, with an estimated female population of over 20 million.
+This is a tremendously important moment for the fight against female genital mutilation.
+Nigeria is the most populous country in Africa, with an estimated female population of over 20 million.

-It is critical to completely eradicate this abhorrent practice, which sadly still exists in 29 countries in Africa and Asia.
+It is critical to completely eradicate this abhorrent practice.
+Sadly, it still exists in 29 countries in Africa and Asia.

-Often in darkness, she checks the girl’s genitals almost blindly and, using a knife or another sharp object, proceeds to cut away part or all of the child’s clitoris, labia minor, and labia major.
+Often in darkness, she checks the girl’s genitals almost blindly.
+Using a knife or another sharp object, she proceeds to cut away part or all of the child’s clitoris, labia minor, and labia major.

 Under such conditions, without anesthesia and proper sanitation, the child screams and cries because of the terrible agony it causes.
 Meanwhile, outside, her family celebrates the fact that the girl is now ready to become a woman.

 After this “procedure,” the search begins for a husband who will give the family a good endowment in exchange for his new “woman.”
-This all depends, of course, on whether the girl survives the dangers of this mutilation of an organ that will play an important role in her new life.
+This all depends, of course, on whether the girl survives the dangers of this mutilation.

 Many girls die from bleeding or shock due to the severe pain and trauma.
 Others, meanwhile, succumb to serious infections that result from a surgical procedure performed outside hygienic conditions.

-Because of this, many years ago, the World Health Organization officially labeled the practice female genital mutilation, because it lacks basic sanitary measures and is usually performed with the intention of depriving the woman of sexual pleasure for the remainder of her life.
+Because of this, the World Health Organization officially labeled the practice female genital mutilation.
+It lacks basic sanitary measures and is usually performed with the intention of depriving the woman of sexual pleasure for the remainder of her life.

-As if that weren’t enough, it has been shown that genital mutilation can lead to serious complications for girls and women, such as continued bleeding, urinary problems, cysts, infections, infertility, and difficulties in childbirth.
+As if that weren’t enough, it has been shown that female genital mutilation can lead to serious complications for girls and women.
+Some of these are continued bleeding, urinary problems, cysts, infections, infertility, and difficulties in childbirth.

 The shameful numbers

 It is estimated that worldwide, four girls under the age of 15 suffer genital mutilation every minute.
-According to non-governmental organizations, there are 137 million women who have undergone this horrific procedure, in spite of the numerous protests and constant fight against the practice.
+According to non-governmental organizations, there are 137 million women who have undergone this horrific procedure.